-Each Member StateContracting Party shall ensure that its national regulatory authorities have the investigatory and enforcement powers necessary for the exercise of that function. by 29 June 2013, including the power to notify the Secretariat pursuant to Article 2 of the dispute settlement rules of the Energy Community as adopted by Procedural Act 2015/04/MC-EnC.
+Each Member StateContracting Party shall ensure that its national regulatory authorities have the investigatory and enforcement powers necessary for the exercise of that function. by 29 June 2013.
 Those powers shall be exercised in a proportionate manner.

 Those powers may be exercised: